alexander-kastil/az-204/demos/06-identity/demo-02/readme.md

 http-server
 ```

-> Note: Use http://localhost:8080/ as this is used in the App Registation
+> Note: Use http://localhost:8080/ as this is used in the App Registration

 Consent Screen: